What Unhealthy Pride Looks Like

 - Surround themselves with good looking or successful people

-- Think certain tasks would lower their image or self
+- Think certain tasks would lower their image or value of their SELF

 - Think they’re above certain tasks

-- Believe they’re more unique or cool than they really are
+- Grandiosity - They believe they’re more unique or cool than they really are

 - Feel entitled to high treatment

-- Feel superior to or look down on less wealthy, refined, educated and successful people or those of a different culture
+- Feel superior to or are prejudiced towards less wealthy, refined, educated or less successful people or those from a different country or culture

 Inconvenience others - the world revolves around their SELF.
 Self-centered, ego-centric, self-absorbed

-- Feel powerful when people wait on them like driving slow in the fast lane
+- Feel powerful when people have to wait on them.
+I often wonder if people who drive slow in the fast lane and won't let people pass are just jerks or just ignorant

-- Make everyone wait for them to get to the meeting so they can start
+- Regularly make everyone wait on them to get to the meeting so they can start

 - Inconsiderate.
 Don’t consider other people’s time